{{org_field_logo}}

 1. Purpose and Aims

 At our Home Care business, we are committed to protecting the privacy and personal information of our service users, their families, and our staff.
 We understand that to meet the standards set by the Care Inspectorate Scotland, we must demonstrate robust data protection practices in line with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 This policy outlines the measures we take to ensure the confidentiality, integrity, and lawful processing of all personal data.
-It provides clear instructions to our staff on how to handle information responsibly and illustrates to regulatory bodies, such as the Care Inspectorate Scotland and the Care Quality Commission (CQC), our ongoing commitment to best practice in data protection.
+It provides clear instructions to our staff on how to handle information responsibly and demonstrates to relevant regulators and stakeholders, including the Care Inspectorate and the Information Commissioner’s Office (ICO), our ongoing commitment to best practice in data protection.

 2. Scope